 Once we have this average percentile, we assign schools a 1-10 value, with averages between the 1st and 9th percentiles receiving a “1”, those between the 10th and 19th percentiles receiving a “2”, and so on until schools averaging between the 90th and 99th percentiles, which receive a “10”.

 The GreatSchools College Readiness Rating is a measure of school quality focused on assessing the degree to which a school prepares students for entrance into postsecondary education.
-This rating process includes the computation of both overall school-level college readiness ratings as well as college readiness ratings for subgroups of students within each school.
-This ratings is comprised of three components:
+This rating process includes the computation of both overall school-level college readiness ratings as well as college readiness ratings for student groups within each school.
+This rating is comprised of three components:

-Next, within each component, an average of available metric percentiles is calculated resulting in a score for each of our three college readiness metric categories (high school graduation, college entrance exam, and advanced course participation).
+Next, within each component, an average of available metric percentiles is calculated resulting in a score for each of our three college readiness metric categories (high school graduation, college entrance exams, and advanced course participation).

 3. Percent of Students Who Meet UC/CSU Entrance Requirements is a metric unique to California.
 Similar high school graduation-related metrics, where available, will be included here for other states.